Updated 21 June 2022

 - Armenia.
 From 1 May 2022, Armenia has removed all COVID-19 entry restrictions and there is no need to present any proof of vaccination or negative PCR tests.

 - Bahrain.
 There is no PCR testing nor quarantine requirements for any arrivals regardless of their vaccination status, including those arriving via the Causeway.

 - Costa Rica.
 Testing is not necessary.
 Travellers must fill out the Health Pass form.
 Tourists can verify if they require entry with or without a visa at the following link: https://migracion.go.cr/Paginas/Visas.aspx.

 - Ecuador.
 A completed “Declaracion de salud del viajero” must be presented upon arrival.
 Travellers over 3 years old have the option to either present their full COVID-19 vaccination certificate (i.e. both doses for those vaccinations which consist of two doses), received at least 14 days prior to the flight date, or a negative laboratory PCR test, taken up to 72 hours prior to boarding their flight.

 - Guatemala.
 Arrivals need to present one of the following-

 - COVID–19 vaccine certificate proving the vaccine was administered at least two weeks prior to arrival

 - a negative COVID–19 test taken within 72 hours of arrival

 - Senegal.
-Travelers will have to provide a negative COVID-19 test from the country of departure, taken not more than 5 days before departure.
-All travelers to Senegal must fill out a passenger locator form before entry.
+Fully vaccinated travellers are not required to provide a negative COVID-19 test from the country of departure.
+All travellers to Senegal must fill out a passenger locator form before entry.

 - Venezuela.
-All travellers entering Venezuela must have a negative COVID-19 PCR test performed within 48 hours of boarding their incoming flight.
+All travellers entering Venezuela must have a negative COVID-19 PCR test performed within 72 hours of boarding their incoming flight.
 All individuals 1-year-old or older must take a further COVID-19 PCR test at the port of entry at Maiquetia International Airport, to be administered by a service provider designated by local health authorities.